SovereignCloudStack/standards/Standards/scs-XXXX-vN-Availability-Zones-Standard.md

 To include such deployments, it should not be required to use Availability Zones.

 Other physical factors that should be considered are the power supplies, internet connection, cooling and core routing.
-Availability Zones have been also being configured to show redundancy in e.g. Power Supply as in the PDU.
+Availability Zones were also used by CSPs as a representations of redundant PDUs.
 That means there are deployments, which have Availability Zones per rack as each rack has it's own PDU and this was considered to be the single point of failure an AZ should represent.
 While this is also a possible measurement of independency it only provides failure safety for level 2.
 Therefore this standard should be very clear about which independency an AZ should represent and it should not be allowed to have different deployments with their Availability Zones representing different levels of failure safety.